AgoraIO/agora_doc_source/en-US/markdown/Video/start_call_ios.md

 ## Next steps

 Generating a token by hand is not helpful in a production context.
-[Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive%20Broadcast/token_server?platform=All%20Platforms) shows you how to start live streaming with a token that you retrieve from your server.
+[Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive%20Broadcast/token_server?platform=All%20Platforms) shows you how to start Video Call with a token that you retrieve from your server.

 ## See also